Skip to content

 Andrea Büttner (b.
 1972, Stuttgart, Germany) asks foundational questions about how art functions in culture, but also about how it operates as a psychological phenomenon for the individual maker or viewer.
 She alternates between forms like the woodcut, which privileges the use of the hand and the rough interaction of materials, and research-based projects that delineate the broader contexts in which her ideas circulate.
 In both cases, however, her work is conceptually oriented, even as it suggests that institutional and political critiques can also be defined by visual expressivity.
 Her use of imagery evocative of religious themes (particularly those associated with Catholic monastic traditions), as well as her open engagement with philosophical texts, highlights contrasts between the commodification of contemporary art and the intellectual and emotional possibilities offered by other aesthetic modes.
 By opening up artistic discourse in these ways, she focuses attention on subjective experiences of putting art out into the world and confronts the paradoxical emotions that accompany such acts.

 Andrea Büttner was shortlisted for the Turner Prize in 2017.
-Büttner has been the subject of solo exhibitions at institutions including Kunstmuseum Basel, Switzerland (2023); Bergen Kunsthall, Norway (2018); Hammer Museum, Los Angeles (2017); Kunst Halle Sankt Gallen, Switzerland (2017); Kunsthalle Wien, Vienna (2016); Walker Art Center, Minneapolis (2015); Museum Ludwig, Cologne, Germany (2014); Tate Britain, London (2014); Walter Phillips Gallery, Banff Centre, Canada (2014); National Museum Cardiff, Wales (2014); Douglas Hyde Gallery, Dublin (2014); and MMK Museum für Moderne Kunst, Frankfurt, Germany (2013).
-Recent group exhibitions include Affective Affinities, 33rd Bienal de São Paulo (2019); dOCUMENTA (13), Kassel, Germany and Kabul, Afghanistan (2012); and 29th Bienal de São Paulo (2010).
-Her work is in the permanent collections of museums including The Museum of Modern Art, New York; Louisiana Museum of Modern Art, Humlebaek, Denmark; Reina Sofia, Madrid; Tate, London; The Art Institute of Chicago; and Montreal Museum of Fine Arts.
+She has also been the subject of numerous solo exhibitions at institutions worldwide including K21 – Kunstsammlung Nordrhein-Westfalen, Düsseldorf, Germany (2023–2024); Kunstmuseum Basel, Switzerland (2023); Bergen Kunsthall, Norway (2018); Hammer Museum, Los Angeles (2017); Kunst Halle Sankt Gallen, Switzerland (2017); Kunsthalle Wien, Vienna (2016); Walker Art Center, Minneapolis (2015); Museum Ludwig, Cologne, Germany (2014); Tate Britain, London (2014); Walter Phillips Gallery, Banff Centre, Canada (2014); National Museum Cardiff, Wales (2014); Douglas Hyde Gallery, Dublin (2014); and MMK Museum für Moderne Kunst, Frankfurt, Germany (2013).
+Recent group exhibitions include The Irreplaceable Human – the Conditions of Creativity in the Age of AI, Louisiana Museum of Modern Art, Humlebæk, Denmark (2023); The Acid Lab: Etchings from Albrecht Dürer to William Kentridge, Kunstmuseum Basel, Switzerland (2022); Radical Landscapes, Tate Liverpool, England (2022); The Roaring Twenties, Guggenheim Bilbao, Spain (2021); Affective Affinities, 33rd Bienal de São Paulo (2019); dOCUMENTA (13), Kassel, Germany and Kabul, Afghanistan (2012); and 29th Bienal de São Paulo (2010).
+Her work is in the permanent collections of museums including The Museum of Modern Art, New York; Louisiana Museum of Modern Art, Humlebæk, Denmark; Reina Sofia, Madrid; Tate, London; Art Institute of Chicago; and Montreal Museum of Fine Arts.
 Büttner is also the author of several books, including Shame (König Books, 2020).
 Büttner lives and works in Berlin.

 Info-Links